opensearch-project/documentation-website/_search-plugins/knn/nested-search-knn.md

 # k-NN search with nested fields

-Using [nested fields]({{site.url}}{{site.baseurl}}/field-types/nested/) in a k-NN index, you can store multiple vectors in a single document.
+Using [nested fields]({{site.url}}{{site.baseurl}}/field-types/nested/) in a k-nearest neighbors (k-NN) index, you can store multiple vectors in a single document.
 For example, if your document consists of various components, you can generate a vector value for each component and store each vector in a nested field.

-A k-nearest neighbors document search operates at the field level.
+A k-NN document search operates at the field level.
 For a document with nested fields, OpenSearch examines only the vector nearest to the query vector to decide whether to include the document in the results.
 For example, consider an index containing documents `A` and `B`.
 Document `A` is represented by vectors `A1` and `A2`, and document `B` is represented by vector `B1`.
 Further, the similarity order for a query Q is `A1`, `A2`, `B1`.
 If you search using query Q with a k value of 2, the search will return both documents `A` and `B` instead of only document `A`.

 Note that in the case of an approximate search, the results are approximations and not exact matches.

-k-NN search with nested fields is supported by the HNSW algorithm for the Lucene and the Faiss engines.
+k-NN search with nested fields is supported by the HNSW algorithm for the Lucene and Faiss engines.

 ## Indexing and searching nested fields